Translate this Page

 The hardware needed to connect to the satellite receiver includes a transmitter, usually a small parabola/satellite dish which is used to download data.
 Depending on the service provider, you may, or may not, still utilize an ISP's bandwidth for uplinks, limiting your speed.
-Costs vary from USD1,000 to USD5,000 for handheld/portable transmitters.

-Some office and apartment buildings in Jakarta offer broadband satellite access to their tenants.
+Many office and apartment buildings in Jakarta offer broadband satellite access to their tenants.
 They connect your office's PCs through a LAN operated by the building management, who has purchased the necessary transmitter equipment for connection via satellite to the Internet.
 As with other kinds of access, the speed will depend on the whether your bandwidth is dedicated or shared, and number of users on the bandwidth.

 Contact your ISP to see if they offer satellite access, or call PT Telkom, or Inmarsat for further information.